 And here of course, we reach the Treasury, carved into the sandstone rock face.
 Contrary to what you think you know about the Treasury from Indiana Jones, there are no secret passages or doorways inside.
 I know, I was bummed about it too.

-The Treasury, as it’s called, was in fact built as a mausoleum and crypt, though it’s not entirely clear for whom.
+The Treasury, as it’s called, was in fact built as a mausoleum and crypt.
+Unfortunately, it’s not entirely clear for whom.
 There were rumours that the urn at the top of the structure held Petra’s vast treasure.
 The story goes, that local Bedouins shot the urn full of holes trying to break it to spill out the contents.
 But the urn is made of solid sandstone, there’s nothing inside.

 The Nabataeans had no issues with borrowing different architectural styles from other cultures.
 When we were there, our guide told us that the belief was that by incorporating all of these elements into their buildings, the Nabataeans were telling traders from all regions that they were welcome here, and gave them a little reminder of home at the same time.